mricanho/nn_ik_website/README.md

 # nn_ik_website
-This is a side-project for the new brand of IK
+This is a side-project for the second Ik's brand